URL Specification

 This document provides a concise formal definition of URLs and the language of URLs.
 It offers a rephrasing of the WHATWG URL standard in an effort to better reveal the internal structure of URLs and the operations on them.
 It provides a formal grammar and a set of elementary operations that are eventually combined together in such a way that the end result is equivalent with the WHATWG standard.

-The goals of this document are,
+The goals of this project are:

 - To provide a modular, concise formal specification of URLs that is behaviourally equivalent with, and covers all of the WHATWG URL standard with the exception of the web API's setters and the url-encoded form format.